PIP

 *Binge-drinking is defined as consuming 5 or more drinks in a two-hour period.

-The above table shows data from the 2021, 2022 and 2023 MACHB surveys.
-The percentage of students that indicate consumption of alcohol in the past year has gone down by 4% from 2022, students who reported binge-drinking at least once in the past two weeks has gone up by 1% from 2022, and students who drove at least one time after consuming alcohol has gone up by 2% from 2022.
+The above table shows data from the 2022, 2023 and 2024 MACHB surveys.
+The percentage of students that indicate consumption of alcohol in the past year has gone down by 3% from 2023, students who reported binge-drinking at least once in the past two weeks has gone down by 4% from 2023, and students who drove at least one time after consuming alcohol has gone down by 5.6% from 2023.

 PIP Statement